 - Transition support

-Audiology Services provides comprehensive clinical services and educational consultation to children with hearing impairment or suspected hearing loss.
+Audiology Services provides comprehensive clinical services and educational consultation to children who are Deaf/Hard of hearing or with a suspected hearing loss.
 Clinical services include the following:

 - Hearing aid evaluations and dispensing